AkshandraSingh/motivationReminder/README.md

 - Frontend: HTML, CSS
 - Backend: Node.js
-- External Libraries/APIs: [List any external libraries or APIs used for email sending]
+- External Libraries/APIs: [express,nodemailer,dotenv,axios,body-parse and nodemon]

 ## How to Use

-1. Visit the [Motivational Email Sender](https://example.com) web application.
-2. Enter your email address in the subscription box.
+1. Enter your email address
-3. Click on the "Subscribe" button.
+2. Click on Send Mail
-4. Keep an eye on your inbox for motivational messages!
+3. Keep an eye on your inbox for motivational messages!